dewar28/graph-rigidity-checker/README.md

 # graph-rigidity-checker
-(Requires pygame, scipy and numpy packages.)
+(Requires pygame, scipy, numpy and lnumber packages.)

 A simple user-friendly Python program for checking if a graph is rigid or globally rigid.
 It can also check the adjacency and Laplacian matrix eigenvalues.